qubenix/qubes-whonix-bitcoin/README.md

   - Build a [Bitcoin Core](https://github.com/bitcoin/bitcoin) full node configured to:
     - Allow other VMs to connect when given permission from `dom0`.
     - Communicate only over Tor.
-    - Easily plugin other applications which require a `bitcoind` backend.
     - Index all transactions.
-    - Prefer hidden services, use them exclusively if possible.
+    - Prefer Tor onion endpoints, use them exclusively if possible.
-    - Use ephemeral hidden services when serving peers.
+    - Use an ephemeral Tor onion address for serving peers.
     - Utilize Tor stream isolation.
 - [`1_electrum-personal-server.md`](https://github.com/qubenix/qubes-whonix-bitcoin/blob/master/1_electrum-personal-server.md)
   - Install an [Electrum Personal Server](https://github.com/chris-belcher/electrum-personal-server) configured to: